 - more charge cycles (longer lifetime) if used and charged correctly

 The only real disadvantage of LiFePO4 compared with AGM is higher cost, especially when you consider that when replacing AGM batteries with lithium it is also necessary to replace any associated battery chargers, unless they already have a “lithium” setting.
+It’s also necessary to use a more elaborate battery monitor with lithium batteries, because battery voltage alone isn’t useful when estimating their state of charge.

 For example, if you have 2 x 100 Ah AGM batteries, your usable capacity is only 100 Ah in total, because you should always leave the AGM batteries at least 50% charged.
 By comparison, a single 100 Ah LiFePO4 battery has a usable capacity of 80 Ah, because it can be safely discharged to 20%.
-The usable capacity is only 25% less.
+The usable capacity is only 20% less.
 So even if the lithium battery costs twice as much per battery, you might only need one battery and your overall cost is the same.
 Then given that the lithium battery is likely to last longer, you’d come out ahead over time.
-But you may still need to replace your battery chargers, so it may not be as simple as that.
+But you may still need to replace your battery charger and monitor, so it may not be as simple as that.

 Certainly LiFePO4 batteries are worth serious consideration for any new deep-cycle 12 volt installation.